-Topics: NASA Europa mission, life, James Webb Space Telescope, extrasolar planets, Jupiter's moons, Rosetta and Philae, Europa, Space Policy, comets, comet Churyumov-Gerasimenko, Planetary Radio, Earth, Neptune, Mars, conference reportSupport Planetary Radio
+Topics: Europa Clipper, life, James Webb Space Telescope, extrasolar planets, Jupiter's moons, Rosetta and Philae, Europa, Space Policy, comets, comet Churyumov-Gerasimenko, Planetary Radio, Earth, Neptune, Mars, conference reportSupport Planetary Radio

 John Grunsfeld closes our coverage of the Space Foundation’s 32nd annual Space Symposium in Colorado Springs.
 We also meet the leaders of the New Generation Space Leaders Program.
 Emily has made it easy to be wowed by spectacular new images of Comet 67P taken by Europe’s Rosetta spacecraft.
 Bruce and Mat will pick three winners of a great new game in the What’s Up space trivia contest.

 - Space Foundation New Generation Initiatives